 2. Butternut squash

 Really, what’s prettier than a pomegranate seed?
-If you’re daring enough (which you should be) to get down and dirty with the dark pink juices, you’ll find that tearing up and eating a pomegranate is one of the most fun and healthiest things you can do.
+If you’re daring enough (which you should be) to get down and dirty with the dark pink juices, you’ll find that tearing up and eating a pomegranate is one of the most fun — and healthiest — things you can do, especially for your heart.

-Especially for your heart.
-Studies have shown that the consumption of pomegranate can have serious benefits when it comes to preventing circulatory damage by reducing the buildup of harmful fat in your arteries.
+Studies have shown that consuming pomegranates can benefit your health by reducing the buildup of harmful fat in your arteries, which may help prevent circulatory damage.
 So, yes, your heart is thanking you already and so is the rest of your body.

-Try it this way: Top your oatmeal, add to a fall kale salad or mix into buckwheat pancakes.
+Try it this way: Top your oatmeal with pomegranate seeds, add them to a fall kale salad or mix them into buckwheat pancakes.

-Stringing cranberries and popcorn is fun and all but, eating them is, well, even more fun.
+Stringing cranberries and popcorn is fun and all, but eating them is even more fun.
 Anthocyanins, the compounds responsible for that deep-red, fall color are responsible for acting as antioxidants and anti-inflammatory agents.
-Cranberries may improve bladder-health, defend against breast, colon, lung and prostate cancer and even fill you up with some fiber.
+Cranberries will fill you up with fiber.
+They may also help improve bladder-health and defend against breast, colon, lung and prostate cancer.

-Try it this way: Make a healthy spin on the classic sugar-laden cranberry sauce by making a spiced cranberry relish.
+Try it this way: Make a healthy spin on the classic sugar-laden cranberry sauce by whipping up a spiced cranberry relish.

 5. Broccoli rabe